lineville/spotify-retro/README.md

 Need a quick themed playlist for your upcoming Sprint Retro based on the `sprint_number` your team is on?

-Spotify-Retro is a simple CLI tool written in Rust that will generate a playlist for you based on the sprint number you provide
+Spotify-Retro is a simple CLI tool written in Rust that will generate a Spotify playlist for you based on the sprint number you provide

 ## Usage